Family Law

 Protect Your Assets in a Divorce The Dadvocates Are Here to Help

-If you need help keeping your assets during a divorce, our family law attorneys can help.
+If you need assistance in keeping your assets during a divorce, our family law attorneys can help.
 Our lawyers can aid you in retaining complex and high-value assets, ensuring your financial independence after your marriage ends.
 To get legal advice about keeping your separate property, contact our divorce lawyers online.
 You can also reach The Dadvocates by phone.

 Call Our Lawyers

-"The Dadvocates are truly amazing.
-They will fight hard for what is right, and the firm truly is experts in high conflict cases.
-My case lasted over a year and their team was always very attentive to my questions and concerns.
-If you want what is best for your child, or have an ex who is trying to take advantage of you, trust that you will be in great hands with the Dadvocates.
+"If you want what is best for your child, or have an ex who is trying to take advantage of you, trust that you will be in great hands with the Dadvocates.
 During trial they were very well organized and they did all they could to fight for what was fair.
 They are very professional and courteous.
 Divorce/custody was the most stressful event in my life, the firm did all they could to take the weight off my shoulders and put my mind at ease.
 Truly thank you all for all your efforts in this case!"
-Ron Morales, 2020, 5-Star Review
+Ron Morales

 Child Custody Laws